Meet Our Staff

 Director of Programs and Initiatives

 Natasha has held various positions at the CIF-IFC since 2016.
-Prior to joining the CIF-IFC in the fall of 2016, Natasha worked in the forestry and outreach/communications sectors in British Columbia, Southern and Eastern Ontario for various consulting firms and not-for profit organizations.
+Prior to joining the CIF-IFC, she worked in the forestry and outreach/communications sectors in Ontario and British Columbia for various consulting firms and not-for-profit organizations.
 In her current role as the CIF-IFC Director of Programs and Initiatives, Natasha provides leadership and direction on the Institute’s flagship programs, knowledge exchange and competency training, and forest education initiatives at a national level.
-She is the primary point of contact for grant agreements and maintaining strategic partnerships and leading in the delivery of workshops, demonstrations, and tours that promote knowledge exchange, innovations and applied learning.
+She is the primary point of contact for grant agreements and maintaining strategic partnerships to support the delivery of programs that promote knowledge transfer and applied learning.
 Natasha holds a Master of Forest Conservation from the University of Toronto and is a Registered Professional Forester.

 After graduating from the University of Guelph with a Bachelor of Science in Environmental Sciences, majoring in Natural Resources Management, Jen worked in the environmental sciences/agricultural field for the government as well as an applied research association in northern Alberta.
 Upon moving back to Ontario in 2017, Jen joined the CIF-IFC Team as the Conference and Communications Coordinator, returning as the Projects and Communications Coordinator in 2019.
 Since then, she has transitioned to Communications Manager.
 Jen will lead CIF-IFC communications strategies and provide program and project support.